openvinotoolkit/openvino/tools/pot/docs/SaturationIssue.md

 It is recommended to try the option "all" during the model quantization.
 In case the accuracy problem still occurs after that, try using [Quantization-aware training from NNCF](https://github.com/openvinotoolkit/nncf) and fine-tuning the model.

-If legacy CPU HW are not planned to be used, you can use the option "no", which might also lead to slightly better accuracy.
+Use the "no" option when leaving out legacy CPU HW.
+It might also lead to slightly better accuracy.

 ## Additional Resources